mmEissen/rpi_ky_040/README.md

 ## Advanced Usage

-The `rotary_encoder` context manager can take an optional `callback_handling` argument.
+When calling `connect` you can pass in an optional `callback_handling` argument.
 This controls how the callbacks are executed.
 The options are:

 - `CallbackHandling.GLOBAL_WORKER_THREAD`: The default.
 Callbacks are called in a global worker thread.
 This means all callbacks across all rotary encoders are called in the same thread.
 This ensures that all callbacks are executed sequentially.
 This is the least likely to cause problems with race conditions.
 - `CallbackHandling.LOCAL_WORKER_THREAD`: Similar to the above, except that each individual rotary encoders callbacks are executed on a different thread.
 This means that sequential execution of the callbacks of one encoder is still guaranteed, but not across several encoders.
+The responsiveness of the individual encoders may be slightly improved.
 - `CallbackHandling.SPAWN_THREAD`: Spawn a new thread for every callback.
 The execution of your callbacks is no longer sequential, and you will have to make sure that your callbacks are thread safe.
 - `CallbackHandling.GPIO_INTERUPT_THREAD`:  Not recommended.
-The callbacks are executed on the thread spawned by the underlying `RPi.GPIO` library.
-If your callbacks execution takes too long, some callback calls might get skipped.
+Similar in behavior to `CallbackHandling.SPAWN_THREAD` except that the threads are spawned by the underlying C extension library.

 ## Similar Projects: